-JESSICA KAISER is an active soloist and chamber musician and has performed with orchestras in concert halls around the world, from the well-known Herkulessaal der Residenz in Munich, Germany, to Franz Liszt Academy of Music in Budapest, Hungary and Baku Philharmonic Hall in Aserbaijan.
+JESSICA KAISER is an active soloist and chamber musician and has performed with orchestras in concert halls around the world, from the well-known Gewandhaus zu Leipzig or the Herkulessaal der Residenz in Munich, Germany, to Franz Liszt Academy of Music in Budapest, Hungary and Baku Philharmonic Hall in Aserbaijan.

 Further highlights of her career were appearances at music festivals and concert series all over Europe and across South America and Asia.
 She was also featured in several radio and TV broadcasts in Germany and abroad.

 She succeeded at various international competitions, e.g. at the Budapest International Guitar Competition (2017, Special Prize), the Anna Amalia Competition in Weimar (2009, First Prize) and the Andres Segovia Competition in Velbert (2011, Second Prize).

 A passionate chamber musician, Jessica understands her extensive ensemble practice as artistic research that aims towards high-toned interplay.
 This is most notably reflected in two longstanding and successful duo projects:

 Since 2006, her musical partnership with Jakob Schmidt constituting the KAISER SCHMIDT Guitar Duo, has been an essential element in realizing her musical goals.
 Together they have been awarded First, Second and Special Prizes at international competitions in Stuttgart (2010) and Schweinfurt (2014).
 In January 2017 they presented their debut CD with the label AureaVox.